fuzzygroup/wayfarer/howto/ROUTING.md

 * `https://w3c.org`

-## Path rules
+### Path rules
-The behaviour of path rules depends on whether or not [mustermann](https://github.com/rkh/mustermann) has been required.
+The behaviour of path rules depends on whether [mustermann](https://github.com/rkh/mustermann) has been required.
 When required, you can match path segments and you have access to a `params` hash inside your instance methods.
 Otherwise, paths are matched as Strings.

 __NOTE:__ mustermann does not run on JRuby.

-### Without mustermann
+#### Without mustermann
 The following path rule:

 ```ruby